 Pleas from the world's poorest

-It is the world's richest countries that are most responsible for climate change and the world's poorest people who are the most affected.
+It is the world's richest countries who are the most responsible for climate change and the world's poorest people who are the most affected.

 People who are most at risk from climate change are asking the rich countries not to wreck their lives.